funbringer/sr_plan/README.md

 make USE_PGXS=1 install
 ```

-And modify your postgres config:
+Finally, add the following line to your `postgresql.conf`:
 ```
 shared_preload_libraries = 'sr_plan.so'
 ```